Can Pool Algae Be White? Types & Treatment Guide

 Understanding White Pool Algae and Look-Alikes

-While traditional pool algae is typically green, yellow, or black, pool owners sometimes encounter white or colorless growths that appear algae-like.
+Yesterday your pool water was crystal clear — by this morning it's clouded with mysterious white growths that don't look like any algae you've ever seen.
 Technically speaking, true algae is rarely completely white, but several organisms commonly found in pools can appear white and behave similarly to algae in terms of treatment needs.

 What Causes White Growths in Pools